lachlanc61/RadialCTF/README.md

 This tool is developed to monitor the contrast transfer function (CTF) of a transmission electron microscope (TEM) during operation.
 These instruments use a highly-focused electron beam and a series of electromagnetic lenses to perform nanometer-scale imaging, at resolutions far exceeding those possible with an optical microscope.

 Unsurprisingly, operation is highly technical.
 A particularly challenging aspect is the selection of the "defocus" parameter; novice operators will tend to maximise contrast at the expense of detail, reducing the spatial-resolution of the image.
-Lens drift may also lead to asymmetric effects, which can be difficult for an inexperienced operator to identify.

 This tool is designed to assist with these challenges.
 It processes a time-series from the microscope, and performs fourier transformation (if needed), radial integration, and fitting of the contrast-transfer function.
 This produces simple metrics reporting the defocus offset and anisotropy of the image, which can be monitored during measurement to assist the operator.